TeamREPENTOGON/REPENTOGON/documentation/docs/EntityPlayer.md

 ___
 ### GetFireDelayModifier () {: aria-label='Functions' }
 #### int GetFireDelayModifier ( ) {: .copyable aria-label='Functions' }
+For Experimental Treatement, returns -1, 0 or 1 depending on the fire delay rolled.

 ___
 ### GetFlippedForm () {: aria-label='Functions' }
 #### [EntityPlayer](EntityPlayer.md) GetFlippedForm ( ) {: .copyable aria-label='Functions' }
-Returns flipped form of the current character (only used for Tainted Lazarus)
+Returns flipped form of the current character. (only used for Tainted Lazarus)

 Otherwise, returns nil

 ___
 ### GetFocusEntity () {: aria-label='Functions' }
 #### [Entity](Entity.md) GetFocusEntity ( ) {: .copyable aria-label='Functions' }

+Returns the entity representing the target of the [Marked](https://bindingofisaacrebirth.fandom.com/wiki/Marked) item.
+If the target is not displayed on the ground, this function returns nil.

 ___
 ### GetFootprintColor () {: aria-label='Functions' }